-The ideal for Maria would be to receive a sponsorship from local authorities to maintain a museum-lab.
-Here she can weave and sell her products as well as show visitors and teach other local girls her family’s handicraft.
+The ideal for Maria would be to receive a sponsorship from local authorities to maintain a museum lab.
+Here she can weave and sell her products as well as show visitors and teach other local girls about her family’s handicrafts.

 “I would love to teach how to raise the worms, get the thread and weave it,” she said.”But given the current economic situation, I really don’t feel like creating future unemployed women.”